D2500683/Resume/README.md

 # Resume
-Resume; This is my Resume
+Resume; This is my Resume.
-The comprehensive explanation of my career at the moment
+The comprehensive explanation of my career at the moment.